-Abstract- The Nigerian banking sector is germane to the growth of the nation's economy and several reforms over the vears have orchestrated merger and acquisition.
-The marriage of convenience occasioned by the banking consolidation exercise of 2005 by the Central Bank of Nigeria (CBN) led to dilution of ownership and fusing together banks with different goals, objectives and ideology.
-These have led to rebranding, cultural disharmony, and uncompetitive behaviours which were considered not suitable for the new direction.
-Crosssectional research design was adopted and primary data collated.
+The Nigerian banking sector is germane to the growth of the nation?s economy and several reforms over the years have orchestrated merger and acquisition.
+The marriage of convenience occasioned by the banking consolidation exercise of 2005 by the Central Bank of Nigeria 10 (CBN) led to dilution of ownership and fusing together banks with different goals, objectives 11 and ideology.
+These have led to rebranding, cultural disharmony, and uncompetitive 12 behaviours which were considered not suitable for the new direction.
+Crosssectional research 13 design was adopted and primary data collated.
 The research instrument was validated and reliability was carried out using the Cronbach alpha analysis.
-A sample size of four hundred and seventy three (473) was determined using Roasoft sample size calculator.
-The result revealed that organizational culture significantly affected the corporate competitiveness of the surveyed banks.
-The study variables organizational culture (B = 0.929, $R^2$ = 0.619, p < 0.05, $F{(1.455)}$ = 738.509), government regulations (B = 0.710, $R^2$ = 0.691, p < 0.05, $F{(1.454)} = 106.413$ ).
-This study concludes that an organization's culture as influenced by government isvital in the discussion of corporate competitiveness of merged red organizations.
-The study recommends that the regulatory bodies should in future take into cognizance the cultural differences in bringing together banks with different ideology (culture) together.
+A sample size of four hundred 15 and seventy three (473) was determined using Roasoft sample size calculator.
+The result 16 revealed that organizational culture significantly affected the corporate competitiveness of the 17 surveyed banks.
+The study variables organizational culture (B = 0.929, R2 = 0.619, p < 0.05, 18 F(1,455) = 738.509, government regulations (B = 0.710, R2 = 0.691, p < 0.05, F(1,454) = 19 106.413).
+This study concludes that an organization?s culture as influenced by government 20 isvital in the discussion of corporate competitiveness of merged red organizations.
+The study 21 recommends that the regulatory bodies should in future take into cognizance the cultural 22 differences in bringing together banks with different ideology (culture) together.
+23 he Nigerian banking sector is germane to the growth of the nation's economy and reforms were implemented to strengthen its service delivery over the years.
+The outcomes of the reforms have led to marriage of convenience occasioned by the banking consolidation exercise of 2005 by the Central Bank of Nigeria (CBN).
+The reforms technically targeted dilution of ownership, recapitalization, consolidation through which and fusing together of banks with different goals, objectives and ideology occurred.
+The effect of the aforementioned was evident in corporate governance issues change of ownership internal operational crisis in the banking industry.
+The crises have led to rebranding and rightsizing of staff considered not suitable for the new direction.

-Keywords: organizational culture, government regulations, corporate competitiveness, merged money deposit banks, central bank of nigeria.
+Index terms- organizational culture, government regulations, corporate competitiveness, merged money deposit banks, central bank of nigeria.

-Introduction
+1 Introduction